Skip to main content Skip to complementary content

 Tutorial – Using the OpenAI analytics connector in Qlik Cloud

 You can integrate your OpenAI analytic connection directly into your data model so that data generated by it is pre-loaded into the app.
 Alternatively, you can use it in chart expressions.
-The tutorial shows you how to get set up for working with the connector, and how to create connections with two different configurations.
+The tutorial shows you how to get set up for working with the connector, and how to create connections to the connector in Qlik Cloud.
 From there, it guides you through basic examples of how to incorporate the functionality into your Qlik Sense apps.

 The examples in this tutorial can also be used for working with the Azure OpenAI analytics connector.